flojoy-ai/docs/docs/instruments-wiki/Motor Controller/AG-UC2/AG-UC2.md

 We also define three instrument-specific commands: `move_forward`, `move_backward`, and `stop`.
 These commands send the appropriate commands to the motor controller via the `send_command` method.

 We then create an instance of the `AGUC2MotorController` class, specifying the serial port to which the motor controller is connected.
-We connect to the motor controller using the `connect` method, and then use the `move_forward` and `stop` methods to control the motor.
+We connect to the motor controller using the `connect` method.

+We can then use the defined commands to control the motor.
+In this example, we move the motor forward at speed 50 for 2 seconds, and then stop the motor.

 Finally, we disconnect from the motor controller using the `disconnect` method.

-Note: Replace `"COM1"` with the appropriate serial port name for your setup.

 </TabItem>
 </Tabs>